SapwoodStudio/Transmogrifier/docs/src/apply_textures.md

     Transmogrifier relies on Node Wrangler's `Add Principled Setup` feature to detect image textures, import textures, and create a material shading network.

     #### Edit PBR Tags
     You can modify the PBR tags that Node Wrangler looks for in image textures, which it uses to plug textures into the proper input of the Principled BSDF shader.
-Simply mimic the recording below:
+Simply mimic the recording below to input your own custom PBR tag conventions:

     ![Apply_Textures_Regex_Textures_Node_Wrangler.gif](assets/images/Apply_Textures_Regex_Textures_Node_Wrangler.gif)